 Assays detecting reactive oxygen species

 As reactive oxygen species impact on many biological events, they are studied extensively.
-Assays to measure ROS are used to report on immune responses, to monitor the balance of ROS and antioxidants or to study their role in cancer development.
+Assays to measure ROS belong to the category of cell-based assays and are used to report on immune responses, to monitor the balance of ROS and antioxidants or to study their role in cancer development.
 However, detecting ROS levels can be difficult as they are often in the nanomolar range and have very short half-lives.

 The most common reagent used for measuring ROS is 2',7'-dichlorodihydrofluorescein diacetate (H2DCFDA).
 It is intracellularly trapped by esterase activity that removes lipophilic blocking groups.
 Upon oxidation of the probe by ROS the resulting dichlorofluorescein (DCF) exhibits high fluorescence.
 Different derivatives of H2DCFDA are employed for reactive oxygen species measurements as they have specific characteristics: carboxy-H2DCFDA displays an improved cellular retention whereas the fluorinated molecule (H2DFFDA) proves more stable when exposed to light.